dmaes/puppet-etcd/REFERENCE.md

 * `etcd::install`: This class handles the etcd installation using the operating system's package manager
 * `etcd::service`: This class manages the etcd systemd service
+* `etcd::snapshot`: This class manages a systemd timer to create snapshots

 ### Resource types